-Note the debug button does not function in I^2C mode.
+Note the debug button does not function in IC mode.

-TERMINAL VIEW - I2C READ
+TERMINAL VIEW - IC READ

-To read from an I2C register, the instruction is formatted as "%rd" followed by the number of bits to read as noted in the datasheet, followed by the register number in decimal.
+To read from an $I^2C$ register, the instruction is formatted as "%rd" followed by the number of bits to read as noted in the datasheet, followed by the register number in decimal.

-For example: "%rd16 2" will read 16 bits from register 2 which in this case will return the CO_2 value in ppm.
+For example: "%rd16 2" will read 16 bits from register 2, which in this case will return the $CO_2$ value in ppm.

-The "%" in the I2C commands denotes to the evaluation board that a special command that must be pre-processed before passing on to the sensor.
-If the interface is set to I2C mode, and if the % is missing, the evaluation board assume the command is a UART command and sending it on to the sensor will return a timeout.
+The "%" in the IC commands denotes to the evaluation board that a special command must be preprocessed before passing on to the sensor.
+If the interface is set to IC mode, and if the % is missing, the evaluation board assumes the command is a UART command and sending it on to the sensor will return a timeout.